philipstubbs13/running-with-swag/README.md

 Source code will be developed over time to handle bug fixes and new features.

 The following is a list of potential enhancements for future code development.

+* Add a running events page where runners can search for a list of upcoming races in their area.
+* Add additional sign-in methods, including username/password, Facebook, and Twitter.
+* Use Firebase Storage to allow runners to upload images to site.
+* Add feature that allows runners to create and share local running events.

 ## <a name ="Issues"></a> Issues